Jean Leclercq (monk): Monastic theology

 The second major contribution in his work was to highlight what he found in his survey of Church history to be a distinctive Monastic Theology that had been overtaken by the more recent Scholastic Theology.
 When Leclercq undertook to examine the Rule of Saint Benedict, he found that monastic life was grounded in the monastery with a life of (1) Liturgy, (2) Scriptures, and (3) Church Fathers.
 Spiritually and theologically this was lived out in (1) Lectio Divina, (2) Meditation, (3) Prayer, and (4) Contemplation.
 For Monastic Theology, you would never separate spirituality from theology since they were so intertwined.
 From his overview of Church history, he then offered that approximately the first six centuries were grounded in a Patristic Theology.
 This was followed by a Monastic Theology until approximately the 12th century, to be followed by approximately six centuries of Scholastic Theology.
-Leclercq did not see Scholastic Theology as somehow in opposition to Monastic Theology, but rather complimentary.
+Leclercq did not see Scholastic Theology as somehow in opposition to Monastic Theology, but rather complementary.
 Monastic Theology, in addition to the above items noted, would focus on such things as mystery, symbols, subjectivity and experience, Affectus Fidei, and the dialectic.
 For Leclercq, the key is the Wisdom lens through which one does theology.
 For Monastic Theology is the lived reality of the faith interwoven in a significant spiritual experience of love and intelligence in order to know the mystery of God in a manner distinct from that which is purely intellectual and rational.
 Scholastic Theology, in contrast, would be grounded in the Schola with features such as lectures on questions and disputes and sentences, a focus on the Verita de Fede instead of mystery, the heavy use of definitions, a strong focus on objectivity and Intellectus Fidei, and a systematic and analytic approach versus the dialectic approach.
 In this regard Leclercq especially liked to contrast the work of Saint Bernard of Clairvaux with that of Peter Abelard.
 Bernard's works was distinctively Sapienza where theology is the contemplation of God and involves love, affection, and speaking of faith only grounded in this.
 In contrast, Abelard's works focused on a teaching that was grounded in rationale and the scienza of the faith.
 The Dominican, Marie-Dominique Chenu would echo this and proclaim that Saint Anselm of Canterbury was especially the bridge in these two theologies.
 In fact, Chenu would say that Monastic Theology and Scholastic Theology were two forms of medieval thought, equally legitimate and valid, and it would be wrong to call Monastic Theology, pre-scholastic.
 For Leclercq, a helpful distinction was found in the methods: for Monastic Theology Lectio-Meditatio-Oratio-Contemplatio; for Scholastic Theology Lectio-Quaestio-Disputatio-Interpretatio.
 Leclercq had his supporters and detractors for his views, but his focus was certainly taken up by the Benedictines in the "Sapienza" direction of teaching at their Pontifical Anselmianum in Rome.